List of Monogatari characters: Tsubasa Hanekawa

 In Tsubasa Tiger, while on her way to school, Tsubasa meets a gigantic tiger named Kako who has the ability to talk.
 It was revealed that the tiger was created by Tsubasa feeling envy at her "parents" getting closer to each other, similarly to how stress caused Tsubasa to facilitate the second appearance of Black Hanekawa.
 If she is unable to resolve her problems, she will continue to create cat-like animal oddities fueled by her negative emotions, which will become stronger each time they appear.
 The sawarineko revealed that one of the reasons why it tried to help Tsubasa was that Tsubasa treats everyone as an equal.
 Tsubasa Tiger was written from Tsubasa's perspective instead of Koyomi's.
 Her catchphrase is "I don’t know everything, I just know what I know."
 Koyomi stated that he respects Tsubasa more than anyone else.

-What's scary to note about Tsubasa is that all of the kai specialists noted her as "dangerous".
+What is scary to note about Tsubasa is that all of the kai specialists noted her as "dangerous".
 Meme was wary of the first time he met Tsubasa, Episode thought that something was off about her and Kaiki stated that the person who arranged the meeting between him and Karen during the events of "Karen Bee" was not normal.
 Kaiki later on stated that he had no ideas about Tsubasa nor any information on what she is like, but that he would try to run away so as to never meet her.
 Tsubasa is so unnatural that in the near future, she would essentially become the second coming of Gaen.
 That is partly the reason why Black Hanekawa became a monster-class oddity despite the sawarineko being a low-class oddity because it had possessed Tsubasa.
 If the sawarineko possessed someone, it would not be as strong as when it did to Tsubasa.